 St. Martin's Theatre

-The St Martin’s Theatre opened on 23rd November 1916.
+The St Martin’s Theatre opened on 23 Nov.
+1916.
 The building was designed by W. G. R. Sprague as a pair with the Ambassadors Theatre.
 The theatres were commissioned by Richard Verney and Bertie Meyer.
-The St Martin’s was due to open at the same time as the Ambassadors Theatre in 1913 but due to the outbreak of the First World War construction was delayed.
+The theatre was due to open at the same time as the Ambassadors Theatre in 1913 but due to the outbreak of WWI, construction was delayed.

 The theatre opened with a production of Houp La!, an Edwardian musical comedy produced by Charles B. Cochran, the famous impresario.
 The critics were kind to the show, but audiences didn’t take to it as much and the show closed after a three month run.
 Cochran however held the least of the building for 21 years and produced several hit plays throughout his tenure, including R.U.R by Karel Čapek, and Lynn Starling’s Meet the Wife in 1927.